ENTRY LEVEL DIESEL TECHNICIAN FAST TRACK

 Small class sizes - only 10 students per session

-ASE Certification Testing, OSHA 10, and PA State Inspection Category 1 included
+ASE Certification prep, OSHA 10, and PA State Inspection Category 1 included

 Employers actively recruit from our programs

 We understand that the majority of our students may need to work while they attend classes.
 To accommodate those students, all classes are offered at online and night.
 Don’t let your current job and the schedule of classes discourage you from registering today!

 This training is WIOA approved.